svenklemm/grafana/docs/sources/features/datasources/postgres.md

 SELECT hostname AS __text, id AS __value FROM host
 ```

 You can also create nested variables.
-For example if you had another variable named `region`.
-Then you could have
+Using a variable named `region`, you could have
 the hosts variable only show hosts from the current selected region with a query like this (if `region` is a multi-value variable then use the `IN` comparison operator rather than `=` to match against multiple values):

 ```sql